lyteword/chspurgeon-tod/volume-2/psalm-48.md

 **Verse 1.** *Mountain of his holiness.* The religion in it holy, the people in it a holy people. *William Nicholson.*

 **Verse 2.** *Beautiful for situation, the joy of the whole earth, is mount Zion, on the sides of the north, the city of the great King.* What is there, or was there, about Zion to justify the high eulogium of David?
 The situation is indeed eminently adapted to be the platform of a magnificent citadel.
 Rising high above the deep valley of Gihon and Hinnom, on the west and south, and the scarcely less deep one of the Cheesemongers on the east, it could only be assailed from the northwest; and then *on the sides of the north* it was magnificently beautiful, and fortified by walls, towers, and bulwarks, the wonder and terror of the nations: *"For the kings were assembled, they passed by together.
 They saw it, and so they marvelled; they were troubled, and hasted away."* At the thought of it the royal psalmist again bursts forth in triumph: *"Walk about Zion, and go round about her: tell the towers thereof.
 Mark ye well her bulwarks, consider her palaces; that ye may tell it to the generation following."* Alas! her towers have long since fallen to the ground, her bulwarks have been overthrown, her palaces have crumbled to dust, and we who now walk about Zion can tell no other story than this to the generation following.
 There is another Zion, however, whose towers are still more glorious, and shall never be overthrown. *"God is known in her palaces for a refuge."* And *"this God is our God for ever and ever."* How often is this name synonymous with the church of the living God! and no other spot but one can divide with it the affection of his people—no other name but one can awaken such joyful hopes in the Christian's heart.
-The temporal Zion is now in the dust, but the true Zion is rising and shaking herself from it, and putting on her beautiful garments to welcome her King when he comes to reign over the whole earth. *W. M. Thompson, D.D.*
+The temporal Zion is now in the dust, but the true Zion is rising and shaking herself from it, and putting on her beautiful garments to welcome her King when he comes to reign over the whole earth. *W. M. Thompson, D. D.*

 **Verse 2.** When I stood that morning on the brow of Olivet, and looked down on the city, crowning those battlemented heights, encircled by those deep and dark ravines, I involuntarily exclaimed, *Beautiful for situation, the joy of the whole earth, is mount Zion, on the sides of the north, the city of the great King.* And as I gazed, the red rays of the rising sun shed a halo round the top of the castle of David; then they tipped with gold each tapering minaret, and gilded each dome of mosque and church, and at length, bathed in one flood of ruddy light the terraced roofs of the city, and the grass and foliage, the cupolas, pavements, and colossal walls of the Haram.
 No human being could be disappointed who first saw Jerusalem from Olivet. *J. L. Porter.*